 Click here to see the steps for changing the tag for a region

-The Touch Up Reading Order tool always displays as few highlighted regions as possible.
+The Reading Order tool always displays as few highlighted regions as possible.
 If content within a highlighted region doesn’t flow properly, you may need to split a region to reorder it.
 Highlighted regions may also contain adjacent page content that is unrelated or that requires a different tag type.
 Page content may become orphaned from related elements, particularly if the content doesn’t fit within a rectangular shape.
-Use the Touch Up Reading Order tool to add or remove content from a region, or to split a region to reorder the content.
+Use the Reading Order tool to add or remove content from a region, or to split a region to reorder the content.

 Click here to see the steps for adding or removing content from a tagged region

 Click here to see the steps for splitting a region into two regions

 To help readers navigate a document and find the information they need, make sure that headings are tagged with the appropriate level to indicate their hierarchy in the content.

 Click here to see the steps for applying a heading tag

 In the Reading Order dialog box, click the button corresponding to the appropriate heading tag (for example, Heading 1, Heading 2).